splunk/public-o11y-docs/admin/user-management/teams/configure-page.rst

 To review dashboards linked to the team, follow these steps:

 #.
 To view a specific dashboard, select the dashboard name.
+#.
+To view only the dashboards you created, select :guilabel:`Created by me`.
+#.
+Select :guilabel:`View Dashboards page` to view additional dashboards in your environment.

 To review alerts associated with a detector linked to the team, follow these steps: